Sheaves on weighted projective planes and modular forms: Rank 1 and 2 torsion free sheaves on weighted projective planes

-From Proposition \ref{rank2}, it is easy to compute the Chern character of any type I rank 2 toric vector bundle on $\PP$.
-Since we are only interested in indecomposable vector bundles, we assume all $\Delta_i > 0$ and $p_i$ are mutually distinct.
-Moreover, since we are only interested in $\T$-equivariant structures up to tensoring by a character, we assume $A_1=A_2=0$.
-See Section 4.2 for a discussion of the Chern character map $\tch : K(\PP)_\Q \rightarrow A^*(I\PP)_{\bmu_\infty}$.
+From Proposition \ref{rank2}, it is easy to compute the Chern character of any type I rank 2 toric locally free sheaf on $\PP$.
+Since we are only interested in indecomposable locally free sheaves, we assume all $w_i > 0$ and $p_i$ are mutually distinct.
+Moreover, since we are only interested in $\T$-equivariant structures up to tensoring by a character, we suppose $u_1=u_2=0$.
+See Section 4.2 for a discussion of the Chern character map $\tch : K_0(\PP)_\Q \rightarrow A^*(I\PP)_{\bmu_\infty}$ and the indexing sets $D, D_{i}, D_{ij}$ (Definition \ref{indexsets}).